Variable feature weighted fuzzy k-means algorithm for high dimensional data: Proposed Methodology

 \section{Proposed Methodology}

-In this section, we present a novel entropy-based variable feature weighted fuzzy \textit{k}-means clustering algorithm by considering the different contributions of each feature in each cluster.
-In the proposed approach, the weighted fuzzy \textit{k}-means algorithm is combined with membership entropy and feature weighted entropy term simultaneously.
-As defined in (\ref{mainob}) the first term measure the dissimilarity between the samples within clusters, the second term measures the membership entropy between samples and clusters during the clustering process, and the third term, i.e., the entropy of the feature weights, represents the degree of certainty to the features in the identification of a cluster.
+This section presents a novel entropy-based variable feature weighted fuzzy \textit{k}-means clustering algorithm, considering each feature's different contributions in each cluster.
+In the proposed approach, the weighted fuzzy \textit{k}-means algorithm is combined with fuzzy membership entropy and weighted feature entropy. {As defined in \mbox {(\ref{mainob})}, the first term measures the dissimilarity between the samples within clusters, and the second term measures the membership entropy between samples and clusters during the clustering process.
+As shown in \mbox {(\ref{mainob})} if $\mu_{ij}$ is close to zero, then the second term will be close to zero, which means the $i^{th}$ data point is not assigned to $j^{th}$ cluster .
+However, if $\mu_{ij}$ close to one, $i^{th}$ data point is assigned to $j^{th}$ cluster with value depending on $\lambda_{i}$.
+Finally, the third term, i.e., the feature weights' entropy, represents the degree of certainty to the features in identifying the cluster.
+Similarly, $\mu_{ij}$, $w_{jl}$ is close to zero, then the third term will be close to zero, which means the $l^{th}$ feature is not assigned to $j^{th}$ cluster.
+However, if $w_{jl}$ close to one $l^{th}$ feature is assigned to $j^{th}$ cluster with value depending on $\gamma_{j}$. }